-Building a home and not factoring in design and furnishings costs is like baking a cake, and forgetting about the icing.
+Building or completely renovating a home and not factoring in design and furnishings costs is like baking a cake, and forgetting about the icing.
 Save your pennies for the icing on the cake, because that’s the best part.

 Ah, Saturdays spent looking for that perfect couch.
 When you factor in the drive to the store (30 minutes), plus the time in the store (2 hours), the time mulling over whether the couch is actually the right one (2 weeks), the next Saturday looking at comparative options (10 hours), then the time after that comparing all options (another 2 weeks), you’ve just gone one month into your project -- for one single item for the room.
 We’re not even counting the strip-mall food and more-often-than-not arguments with your S.O.

 It can be extremely frustrating having a vague idea of what you want, but not knowing if it’s the right fit, and sunny Saturdays spent at a huge retail store can turn anyone off of the idea of redecorating.
 Then, when you finally get the couch and you realize it doesn’t quite fit what you are looking for -- the cycle starts all over again.